srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Anjana Thanguturi
 Tried with old model to detect grocery images but the images are not predicting as expected.Working on that

+###### Madhupriya Gundeti
+As the prediction was wrong need to update the code.
+Still facing the errors in the code.